Frequently Asked Questions

 Models: 5'5" for women 5'10" for men

 There is no height limit for minors.

 At this time, we are not seeking anyone younger than 6 years of age.
 Minors are required by CA law to obtain an entertainment work permit through the state of California, a Coogan Trust account through participating banks, and we recommend a government issued ID before booking their first job.

-Full flexibility and availability.
+We require flexibility in schedule and availability.
 Auditions can be very last minute (within a 24 hour notice) and it is your responsibility to be able to attend those.